MoserMichael/teach-your-children-well/other-stuff.md

 ![](media/british_museum.jpeg)

-The main court of the USA - the surpreme court, also built in the nineteenth century
+The main court of the USA - the supreme court, also built in the nineteenth century

 ![](media/us-surpreme-court.webp)

-Also they liked to use the same ornaments in the nineteenth century, like in ancient Greece The old ornaments:
+Also they liked to use the same ornaments in the nineteenth century, like in ancient Greece.
+The old ornaments:

 ![](media/greek-ornaments.webp)